biocore/qiime/doc/install/upgrade.rst

 1.4.0 to 1.4.0-dev (Linux)
 ------------------
-If you want to use the repository version of QIIME in any Linux box, follow this steps:
+If you want to use the repository version of QIIME in any Linux box, follow these steps:

 ::